mathfirst/sol2nonlinearOptim/README.md

 I regularly update the solutions in order.
 If you really want to get the solution to an excersice which is not in my repo yet, you can also email me.
 I will work on it first.

+At last, if you would like to know more about me, please check out my [homepage](https://mathfirst.github.io/).

 ## Update list

 ### Nov.
 12, 2023